cgeo/cgeo.github.io/send2cgeo.md

     Now click "Add a device" in your browser and enter this PIN The webpage should now show a registrated browser and device on the right sidebar

-### Usage:
+## How to use send2cgeo
+<a name="usage"></a>

-    On the geocaching.com website you should now see a "send to c:geo" button on the cache detail page as well as on the live map popup (Next to the existing "Send to my phone" button)
+- On the geocaching.com website you should be able to see a "send to c:geo" button on the cache detail page as well as on the live map popup (Next to the existing "Send to my phone" button)
-    Clicking this button will add the specific cache to the queue for downloading to c:geo Start c:geo on your device and go to a list of saved caches Select Menu → Manage → Import from web
+- Clicking this button will add the specific cache to the queue for downloading to c:geo
+- Start c:geo on your device and go to a list of saved caches
+- Select Menu → Import → Import from web
-    The caches will automatically be downloaded from geocaching.com to the list of saved caches c:geo will continue to wait for more caches to be downloaded for 3 minutes.
+- The caches will automatically be downloaded from geocaching.com to the list of saved caches
+- c:geo will continue to wait for more caches to be downloaded for 3 minutes.

 ## Get the script!
 <a name="script"></a>